Love: Elusive, but it will be found

 So, what do I need from a partner if I’m going to open up myself to the vulnerability that accompanies being in a long term relationship?
 Several months ago I adopted a new mantra: I want to be understood, validated, respected, and loved.
 This makes perfect sense to me.
 I want someone who is emotionally aware.
 I want someone who knows how to forgive and how to apologize.
-I want someone who grasps the important of, and knows how to maintain, healthy boundaries.
+I want someone who grasps the importance of, and knows how to maintain, healthy boundaries.
 I want someone who assumes the best about peoples’ intentions.
 I want someone who elevates a partner to the appropriate position that he deserves.
 I want someone who is genuine, intelligent, mature, ethical, communicative, and thoughtful.
 I want someone who inspires me to be a better human being.
 She exists; I just have to find her.

 Cohen, M.T.
 (2017, September 19).
 “Attachment styles: The connection between childhood attachment styles and adult relationships.”
 Psychology Today.
 Retrieved on December 29, 2017.